research-dev-eng/simultaneous_user_test/README.md

-# simultaneous_user_test
+# Simultaneous User Test

+This project creates multiple users with **Vagrant** and automates the setup of the test environment using **Ansible**.
-Multiple users created by Vagrant and automated with Ansible to set all up the test environment.
-To better balance the traffic we have used two hardware devices:
+To better balance traffic, we used two hardware devices:

-- Lanner NCA-1510 (8CPUs, 16GB RAM, 1TB) capacity for 20 Vagrant VMs.
+- **Lanner NCA-1510** – 8 CPUs, 16GB RAM, 1TB (capacity for 20 Vagrant VMs)
-- Lanner NCA-1516 (16CPUs, 64GB, 1TB) capacity for 30 Vagrant VMs.
+- **Lanner NCA-1516** – 16 CPUs, 64GB RAM, 1TB (capacity for 30 Vagrant VMs)

+---

+## 📂 Project Structure

-This is the folder structure for both devices running Ubuntu 22.04 LTS.
+This is the folder structure for both devices running **Ubuntu 22.04 LTS**:
 ```
 playbook/
 ├── server01/